bobekryant/bobekryant.github.io/content/Crypto/nexus_mutual.md

 <h3>NXM Use Case: Insurance</h3>
 <p>
-At the heart of DeFi is the reliance of smart contract protocols and Nexus Mutual provides insurance on all of the underlying code to protect users from bugs in these contracts.
+At the heart of DeFi is a reliance on smart contract protocols.
+Nexus Mutual provides insurance on the underlying code to protect users from bugs in these contracts.
 Nexus Mutual is the first and largest insurance provider in the DeFi space.
 The current smart contracts in Nexus Mutual cover the popular DeFi tokens such as \$CRV, \$YFI, \$SNX, and \$LEND.
 Members of the mutual are able to use the \$NXM token to provide coverage of smart contracts, purchase coverage of smart contracts, and participate in claims assessment and risk assessment.